 No one can predict when the next downturn or recession will occur, and no one knows how long it will last.
 Therefore it is in your best interest to invest in recession proof companies and ignore the rest.

-Here are five sample returns from my portfolio.
-I invested in the following recession proof companies which I still hold today:
+Here are six sample returns from my portfolio, I invested in the following recession proof companies which I still hold today:

 How and when to buy?

 The key to successful investing is to buy quality (recession proof) companies when they are undervalued.
 In a previous post I explained how to know when a particular stock is undervalued.
 Other qualities to look for are companies that are consistently profitable, and have low debt.
 In the Simply Investing Course I cover 12 key attributes which are important to know when making an investment decision.

 Investing in recession proof companies is simple, easy, and the key to building your wealth.

 Did you enjoy reading this article?
 If so, I encourage you to sign up for my newsletter and have these articles delivered via e-mail once a month…and it’s free!